elaforge/karya/doc/cmd.md

 ### Signal render

 Tracks can display a visual representation of a signal, namely the signal which that particular track generates.
 You have your choice of 'Ui.Track.RenderConfig's, and it works on pitch tracks too.
 Note tracks are handled separately, as documented in RenderConfig.
+Cmds in 'Cmd.Repl.LTrack' turn signal render on and off.

 ## selections